 - Last of His Kind: Humanity died, all the world is a dead asteroid, not even the cockroaches survived... but Gilgamesh is still roaming the empty streets.

 - Our Vampires Are Different: Gilgamesh met vampires once.
 They were creatures who lived underground, fed with minerals, and had to escape to the surface, where they could not eat common food nor find those minerals, except in human blood.
 And that's where fantasy ends.
 No flight, no turning into bats, no invulnerability, no fear of crosses... they can be killed just like any other human.

-- Society Of Immortals: The race of the Martians, who builded a Immortality Inducer that makes them immortal.
+- Society of Immortals: The race of the Martians, who built an Immortality Inducer that makes them immortal.

 - Who Wants to Live Forever?: Deconstructed.
 Since the middle ages, Gilgamesh became completely exhausted of life and the human obsession with war.
 And being unable to do anything about it just makes things worse.

-- You Shall Not Pass: Gilgamesh vs. a complete army, over a frail bridge crossing the pit of an active volcano.
-Needless to say, the bridge broke with the weight of so much people, and they all falled into the lava and died.
+- You Shall Not Pass!: Gilgamesh vs. a complete army, over a frail bridge crossing the pit of an active volcano.
+Needless to say, the bridge broke with the weight of so many people, and they all fell into the lava and died.
 Of course, all except Gilgamesh, who took some days to get out (lava is a bit sticky, it's not water).